 What are Student Loans?

 Many companies cater to the student loan market.
-I suggest looking at Student Loan Hero’s site for lending options or contacting credit unions with refinancing options.
-Because credit unions are not-for-profit they can offer very competitive rates.
+I suggest looking at Splash Financial’s site for refinancing options or contacting credit unions.
+Because credit unions are not-for-profit they can offer very better rates than banks but Credible offers competitive rates as well.

-My wife and I used Student Loan Hero to find a lender to refinance the first batch of her loans.
+My wife and I used a service like Splash Financial to find a lender to refinance the first batch of her loans.
 She began paying after she finished medical school and made a significant dent before we married.
-We made repayment easier by refinancing and lowered her rate by 200 basis points (6.5% to 4.5%).
+We made repayment easier by refinancing and lowered her rate by 515 basis points (8.00% to 2.85%).

 If you have a large student debt burden (2x or greater than your annual income), you might consider another option, the PSLF.
 This program forgives your remaining loan balance after making 120 monthly payments (10 years).